-The activities have some strange sounding names and I've often had people asking me about them.
+The activities have some strange sounding names don't they?
+I've often had people asking me about them.
 I mean, who would know what a Swoop or Schweeb is?
 Let's find out shall we?

-The swoop is like a giant swing and can be very scary as I found out.
+The swoop is like a giant swing.
+Very scary as I found out.

 Decked out in a full body harness (as pictured) I was raised about 40m/141ft into the air.
 At this height, people on the ground start looking real small.